 FTE or Full Time Equivalency is applied to students and employees in a variety of ways.
-The Colorado Department of Higher Education calculates Student FTE as the sum of reportable credit hours taken divided by 30 for undergraduates or divided by 24 for graduate-level students.
+The Colorado Department of Higher Education calculates Student FTE as the sum of reportable credit hours taken divided by 30 for undergraduates or divided by 24 for graduate-level students in a 12 month period.
 This measure assumes that a full-time undergraduate student takes 15 credit hours per term or 30 credit hours per year.
 For CDHE, reportable credit hours exclude placeholder courses and any credits paid via the employee tuition benefit.
 For some IPEDS reports, Student FTE is calculated as the number of full-time students plus 1/3 of the number of part-time students (with part-time defined as <12 hours for undergrads or <9 hours for graduate students).
 For employees, FTE generally refers to the full-time percent of the job (and most positions are benefits-eligible at 50%).

 The graduate rate as reported to IPEDS is the most commonly understood and widely used definition.
 It is the percentage of the first-time full-time degree-seeking cohort who earn a baccalaureate degree within 6 years (or 150% of normal time of 4 years).
 IPEDS graduation rates are also calculated at the 8-year mark which is called the 200% Graduation Rate.
 IPEDS graduation rates may exclude students who died, were permanently disabled, deployed on active duty, or left for a mission.